Kornelch/ChroTeMoVi/UserManual.md

 If you succeed, ChroTeMo and ChroTeVi should now run on your computer.

 ## Chromosome Territory Modeller
-The purpose of ChroTeMo is to create model of chromosome territory.
+The purpose of ChroTeMo is to create a model of chromosome territories distribution.
 Chromosome Territory Modeller (reffered later as ChroTeMo) is a file in repository with the name ChroTeMo_v.X.py, where where X denotes the number of version.

 When you have source code of script downloaded, you can either run or customize configuration of Chromosome Territory Modeller before run.